dev-iam/dev-iam/README.md

 - 👋 Hi, I’m @dev-iam
-- 👀 I’m interested in IA
+- 👀 I’m interested in AI
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on Ia
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me alearigth@gmail.com

 <!---